fterroso/DMLEC/README.md

 ## Installation

-The following pdf file includes the instructions of how to deploy DMLEC in your own computer (in Spanish).
+The pdf file DMLEC_instalacion.pdf includes the instructions of how to deploy DMLEC in your own computer (in Spanish).